Automattic/jetpack/readme.txt

 **Improved compatibility**

 * Admin Page: improve compatibility with themes and plugins that insert CSS in the dashboard.
+* Carousel: ensure that the feature works with the new gallery markup introduced in WordPress 5.3.
 * PHP: resolve deprecation warnings in anticipation of PHP 7.4.

 **Bug fixes**